Teen killed outside Havre de Grace McDonald's was 'a hero,' mother says

 Kamren was treated at the scene by medics and transported by Maryland State Police medevac helicopter to Shock Trauma in Baltimore, where he later died.

-"We all though he was going to be okay.
+"We all thought he was going to be okay.
 I mean, he was in one of the best medical facilities," Sullivan said.
 "The hospital did everything that they could."

 Sullivan sends her condolences to the parents of the two suspects arrested for the murder of her son.